 • Six applications were received by the close of the application period, totaling \$3.9 million (\$15 million available).
 After review, the agency determined that some requested are ineligible for the program and \$3.1 million will be awarded.
-MDH plans on issuing another solicitation to ensure that all funds are distributed.
+The letters for those awards have been released.
+A revised application that expands the list of providers eligible for this grant funding is being finalized and will be released this week to spend down the remaining balance of \$11.9 million.